 Batting first, Leverstock Green were held to 87-8 from 20 overs (Cole Seggery 39no, Edward Grayson 3 for 31), but they then kept Hemel at 82-6 in reply (William Hodgins 38 not out, and LG securing four run outs).
 Teams losing matches secure bonus points and taking these into account, both sides were left tied at the top of the league on 166 points.

 In this situation, it came down to a variety of tie breakers and the one which separated the two teams was who had the most batting bonus points - HH had 8 to Levy's 10.

 Now in its third year, with Hemel having won in 2014 and 2015, the Trophy commemorates former Hemel player Lieutenant Harcourt Snowden who was killed in action on the Western Front in 1915.

-The competition will take place again in the summer of 2017.
+It is expected that the competition will take place again in the summer of 2018.